johnnovak/gridmonger-site/source/maps-and-levels.rst

 a level, don't worry, you can always undo it.

 Similarly, you can create a new map with :kbd:`Ctrl+Alt+N`.
-Make sure to save your current map if you don't want to lose it, because this operation *cannot* be undone!
+Make sure to save your current map if you don't want to lose it, because this action *cannot* be undone!